Lake Erie Like a Local: Jackie Finger, The Village Pump Kelleys Island

 Jackie: Talk to the locals; come into our Kelleys Island Chamber of Commerce information office for great island tips.
 Come visit The Village Pump - we serve good food, we have friendly staff, we have a kid-friendly menu and atmosphere, and we treat customers as family.
 We try to help anyone with any question, concern, or problem at any time of the day or night; just ask!

 Gary and I welcome you to The Village Pump, The Village Peddler, The Island Flea and Kelleys Island!
-This is our 35th year in business.
 We love our business, our employees and our Pump family.
 We hope you stop by to visit us this summer…Pump on!!

 Ohio's Lake Erie Shores & Islands